papaang/Project_Impactive_Sleep_Tracker_App/documentation/features/events.md

 - Quick Action: new Exercise entry

 > [!TIP]
-> To turn off the notification, block notifications from the settings.
+> Notifications can be turned off from the app's settings page.

 ## Categories